Josef Frings: Cardinal

 Frings, who had been a fierce and outspoken opponent of Hitler and Nazism during World War II, was, after the war, appointed head of the German Bishops' conference, and appointed a Cardinal.
 Against the declared neutrality of the clergy, as demanded by Rome, he joined the Christian Democratic Union (CDU).
 This step was a signal for many Rhenish Catholics (also clergymen), who before had a rather critical view of an interconfessional party, to support the CDU as well, instead of the Centre Party.
 Though Frings left the CDU a few months later because of pressure from Rome, his public partisanship is said to have been the start of the marginalising and gradual decline of the Catholic Centre Party.

+During the military occupation of Germany, Frings became a staunch advocate on behalf for Nazi war criminals.
+He repeatedly protested war crimes trials, mainly the Dachau trials, as victors' justice.
+He sent a letter to military governor Lucius D. Clay, claiming that some of the convicted war criminals executed at Landsberg Prison by U.S. military occupation authorities were innocent.
+Frings spoke in favor for several war criminals, including field marshal Wilhelm List and the Krupps.
+Overall, it is said that Frings "strongly opposed the entire concept of bringing the perpetrators to justice."

 His episcopal motto was Pro hominibus constitutus, Latin for "Appointed for the people".
 Frings was appointed Cardinal-Priest of San Giovanni a Porta Latina by Pope Pius XII in the consistory of 18 February 1946.
 From 1945 to 1965, he was chairman of the Conference of the German Bishops.
 In the year 1948 he was named as the "high protector" of refugee affairs.

 Frings was an ardent supporter of the dogma of the Assumption of Mary, whose proclamation he personally attended 1 November 1950.
 Pope Pius XII credited him for participation and signing the related Apostolic Constitution Munificentissimus Deus.
 In 1954, Cardinal Frings initiated the diocesan godparenthood between the Archbishopric of Cologne and the Archdiocese of Tokyo, one of the first archdiocesan partnerships within the Catholic Church.
 In 1958 he was the initiator of the social relief organisation Misereor.
 The relief organisation Adveniat, founded in 1961, also started its work on his behalf.

 Cardinal Frings is the only archbishop of Cologne who earned the honorary citizenship of Cologne, which happened in 1967.
 In the same year, he was also awarded the honorary citizenship of his native town Neuss.
 The street in Cologne in which the residence of the present Archbishops of Cologne is located was renamed Kardinal-Frings-Straße.